Pilot Projects RFA 2026

 - Be no longer than one page, single spaced.
 Utilize 11 pt. or greater font.
 Provide at least one-half in margins (1/2”) – top, bottom, left, and right

-- Be sent to the email above as a PDF attachment by 5 PM on August 8, 2025
+- Be sent to the email above as a PDF attachment by 5 PM on June 19, 2026

 Step 2 – Evaluation

-Similarly to the full proposal, LOIs will be evaluated based on relevance to the research priorities and the TRANSCEND mission, potential for the research personnel to coalesce around a relevant topic, strength of the investigative personnel and any collaborators, and strength of significance, innovation, approach, and environment.
+Similarly to the preliminary proposal, LOIs will be evaluated based on relevance to the research priorities and the TRANSCEND mission, potential for the research personnel to coalesce around a relevant topic, strength of the investigative personnel and any collaborators, and strength of significance, innovation, approach, and environment.

-Based on evaluation of your LOI by the Health Research Core, you will be notified the week of August 11, 2025 if you are invited to prepare and submit a full application.
+Based on evaluation of your LOI by the Health Research Core, you will be notified

 Step 3 – Prepare and Submit the Initial Application